-We all have possessions we can’t seem to (nor want to) get rid of.
+We all have possessions we can’t seem to; nor want to; part ways.
 Whether this be furniture, shoes, collectibles, books, or whatever!
 Now is the time to save them or to purge them.
-You are either moving your belongings (with the help of family and friends) or paying for it to be moved by item/weight, you’ll only benefit by lightening the load.
+You are either moving your belongings (with the help of family and friends) or paying for it to be moved, by item/weight, you’ll only benefit by lightening the load.
 It is inherently human to us to keep and value material possessions, be sure this doesn’t become an excuse to hold onto everything.

-Storage units are widely available across the globe, consider storage (long-term or temporary) as an option for the big things you can’t part ways with.
-For the other stuff, you can part with, consider selling stuff.
-There are a variety of sites that make finding a buyer for your “junk” a natural reality – Poshmark for Clothing, eBay for Vehicles, and even Facebook Marketplace for almost everything else.
-Look around for things that may be overworn and overlooked that you’ll consider replacing in the near enough future – no need to move stuff you’ll soon be rid of.
+Storage units are widely available across the globe, consider storage (long-term or temporary) as an option for the big things you; cannot dispose of; For the other stuff, you can part with, consider selling stuff.
+There are a variety of sites that make finding a buyer for your “junk” an actual reality – Poshmark for Clothing, eBay for Vehicles, and even Facebook Marketplace for almost everything else.
+Look around for things that may be overworn and overlooked that you’ll consider replacing in the near enough future.
+No need to move stuff you may not need.

 There’s no need to haul your old worn out home goods like decor, furniture, or mattresses.
 Consider now the time to refresh and revamp your in-home essentials – I am sure you have a dream aesthetic you are seeking for the new space, fill up your online carts and take advantage of having these items shipped.
 Many times we make impulse purchases in-store because it’s a great deal or we need/want it now, instead shop ahead online and go after the items that will transform your new space.